John Adams: The Second Retrospective (1797-1801)

 He signed the Declaration of Independence, was a member of the Continental Congress, minister to both France and England, and America’s first Vice President.
 None of these things protected him from bitching by D.C. politicos, the press, and the people.
 Unfortunately for Adams, most of his problems stemmed from Washington’s inability or unwillingness to deal with the war between France and England.

 The Anglo-French War dominated Adams’ presidency.
-By the time he took office, France was incredibly hostile towards us, seizing our ships to stop us from trading with England.
+By the time he took office in 1797, France was incredibly hostile towards us, seizing our ships to stop us from trading with England.
 Adams sent a delegation to Paris.
 The French demanded a bribe from that delegation.
 The bribe was reported back to Congress referring to the frenchmen who demanded the bribes as X, Y, and Z instead of their real names.

 American public opinion raged against the French as hawks screamed for war.
 People felt that we weren’t being respected as a new country on the world stage.
 While he himself did not like the French, Adams sent a second peace delegation to Paris for which he was vilified by warmongers.
 Adams stood against these men, including those in his own party.
-He was firm and adamant in seeking a peaceful resolution which he got with the Treaty of Mortefontaine.
+He was firm and adamant in seeking a peaceful resolution which he got in 1800 with the Treaty of Mortefontaine.

 Alien and Sedition Acts